 If you’re a Seminole, you’ve probably been to Railroad Square for First Fridays.
 A local festival on the first Friday of each month, patrons can experience open galleries and shops, live music festivals, and the best of local food!

-No matter when you’ll be supporting local businesses and finding goods and wares you won’t find anywhere else in the country!
+No matter when you visit, you’ll be supporting local businesses and finding goods and wares you won’t find anywhere else in the country!
 Browse a variety of shops including thrift and vintage stores, antique shops, a non-profit theatre, and more.

-Catch a cult cinema classic at Cap City Video Lounge or play a game at Flippin’ Great Pinball which houses vintage Pinball machines.
-Visit the Tallahassee Rock Gym, housing the largest indoor rock climbing wall in the region, over 32-feet high.
+Catch a cult cinema classic at Cap City Video Lounge or play a game at Flippin’ Great Pinball which houses vintage pinball machines.
+Visit the Tallahassee Rock Gym, housing the largest indoor rock climbing wall in the region, over 32 feet high.

 For quality food and beverages, Oh’Lemonade features unique hand-crafted flavored lemonades!
 Check out the Railroad Square Craft House serving craft beer, craft wines, and cocktails in a renovated Art Garden.
 The most quaint is perhaps the Crumbox Castgarden, the only cafe in town constructed out of a real railcar caboose!

-Touring the Capitol
+Tour the Capitol

 For those who have traveled to Tallahassee from the south, the sight is all too familiar.
 Driving north on US 19, you dead end straight into Tallahassee’s beautiful Capitol Building, soaring high into the capital skyline.
 You know you’ve arrived in Tallahassee.

 Touring the Capitol, one of the best free things to do in Tallahassee, has never been easier.
-You can visit weekdays from 8 AM – 5 PM!
+You can visit on weekdays from 8 AM – 5 PM!
 Grab a brochure from the Welcome Center.
 Here you’ll find information as you take a self-guided tour!
 You can also book tours guided during the Legislative Session.

-In the First Floor Rotunda, make sure to admire the architecture of the art-glass dome.
+On the First Floor Rotunda, make sure to admire the architecture of the art-glass dome.
 You can also grab souvenirs here at the gift shop.
 Then in the Historic Capitol Theatre, watch a short documentary explaining how the State Government and its leaders serve Florida’s citizens.

 Afterward, you’ll see the Governor’s Suite, resorted to its former 1902 glory.
 You’ll also see private offices, the cabinet meeting room, the stenographer’s office, and reproductions of governor portraits through the years.

-Alfred B. Maclay State Park
+Enjoy Nature at Alfred B. Maclay State Park

 To get in touch with nature and understand what makes Florida’s capital city so beautiful, head to one of the prettiest state parks in Florida.
 A masterpiece of floral architecture, the Alfred B. Maclay State Park remains one of the best things to do in Tallahassee.

 Today, the bloom of azaleas and camellias is the harbinger of springtime in Tallahassee.
 The season peak of these flowers happens from January to March.
-A lot of blooms means a lot of pollen!
+A lot of blooms mean a lot of pollen!
 So make sure to bring your allergy medication!

-At the front of the gardens, you’ll also find a Native plant Arboretum, showcasing blooming white wild indigo, English dogwood, and Florida anise.
+At the front of the gardens, you’ll also find a native plant arboretum showcasing blooming white wild indigo, English dogwood, and Florida anise.
 Make sure to find the secret gardens past the reflecting pools along the picturesque brick walkway.

 The Gardens also host many annual events.
 When the flowers are in bloom, take a tour of the restored Maclay house in May.
 Kids can enjoy Fishing Day in June!
 Enjoy Jazz in the Gardens during Moon Over Maclay.
 Finally, don’t miss the magical wonder of Camellia Christmas in December.